ayoubft/ayoubft.github.io/_pages/about.md

   - /about.html
 ---

+Hey there, I am Ayoub.
+I am :

-- Geomatics & Surveying Engineer.
+- Geomatics & Surveying Engineer

-- Interested in interesting things.
+- Interested in interesting things

-- Learning machine learning.
+- Learning machine learning

-- Astronomy novice.
+- Astronomy novice

-- Open to help or support in any way possible.
+- Open to help or support in any way possible